Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_snowflake_vhol_q4_2024/customer_reviews.md

 ## Create A Hex App
 Duration: 5

 Congratulations on successfully completing the Hex project!
 Now is the perfect time to share these insights with the team.
 However, simply sharing the technical analysis and code cells with stakeholders may not be the most effective approach.
-Traditional workflows, such as using BI tools or embedding screenshots in PowerPoint or PDFs, often result in incomplete communication, leaving end users with more questions than answers.
+Traditional workflows, such as using BI tools for showing visuals or embedding screenshots in PowerPoint or PDF have proven to be very tedious for ad hoc analytical work.
+Often times, this workflow results in incomplete communication, leaving end users with more questions than answers.

 To address this, we can create a Hex app that presents our findings in an interactive format, enabling stakeholders to explore the results without needing to navigate through the underlying code cells.
 Since the app is powered by the notebook cells we’ve created, it ensures that all end users have access to the most up-to-date information.

-Navigate to the App Builder located at the top of the Hex project.
-Every Hex project automatically creates a Hex app by default, but in this case, the app has already been set up for demonstration purposes.
+Navigate to the App builder located at the top of the Hex project.
+Every Hex project automatically creates a Hex app by default, but you may use this [project as a template](https://app.hex.tech/hex-public/app/f9d33968-081d-4472-9f52-95f9739df071/latest).
 To easily transfer elements from the notebook to the App builder, press **CTRL + Click** on the Notebook button to enable split-screen view:

 ![](assets/control_click.png)